Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 18.20.44 UTC
+- WIB: Kamis, 20 Februari 2025 19.49.13 UTC
-- WITA: Kamis, 20 Februari 2025 19.20.44 UTC
+- WITA: Kamis, 20 Februari 2025 20.49.13 UTC
-- WIT: Kamis, 20 Februari 2025 20.20.44 UTC
+- WIT: Kamis, 20 Februari 2025 21.49.13 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship